brightersidetech/UDP-Network-Variables/README.md

 # UDP-Network-Variables
-Using UDP network variables to share process data between controller and devices for Industrial Automation applications
+Using UDP network variables to share process data between controller and devices for Industrial Automation application.
+Uses UDP protcol